 Studying a diverse range of texts, genres and movements from English literary history, you’ll explore the way in which forms and traditions have evolved, along with the practical and theoretical aspects of writing, reading and criticism.

-Our course examines how writers have written profoundly about, and been influenced by, their experiences, societies and times, and how their works have contributed to human culture and understanding.
+The course examines how writers have written profoundly about, and been influenced by, their experiences, societies and times, and how their works have contributed to human culture and understanding.

 We draw on aspects of history, philosophy, linguistics, theology and cultural studies – and we’ll help you develop skills that are particularly attractive to employers.
 These skills include:

 Our students run their own Literature Society and organise guest lectures, workshops and cultural or social events.
-You can also join us on theatre trips and other away days such as the popular tour of Elizabethan and Victorian London.
+You can also join us on theatre trips and other ‘away days’ such as the popular tour of Elizabethan and Victorian London.

 Our graduates go on to careers in teaching, journalism, TV and radio, the music industry, arts administration, gallery work, fundraising, HR, publishing, library management, marketing and PR, public services, tourism and IT.